Products

 |

-To open an existing Resource Assembly Record, right click on the row header of an assembly (row) on the Resource Assembly Register and select Open.
+To open an existing Resource Assembly Record, right-click on the row header of an assembly (row) on the Resource Assembly Register, and then select Open.

 Name |